 The role of the Ambassadors is wide ranging.
 They are the public face of Samuel Ward representing us at school functions, such as the Open Evening, and outside events and showing prospective parents and visitors around the school.
 The ambassadors also sit on the interview panel for potential new members of staff and their feedback is highly valued.
 They reinforce the positive image of the school in the local community.
 Perhaps the most important role they have is to provide a positive role model for other pupils.

 The selection process is tough.
 Pupils have to complete a two-page application form detailing why they want to be an Ambassador and what they think they can bring to the position.
-Just as in a normal job application a reference is required from their tutor.
-The Head Boy and Head Girl for each house review the applications and all the applicants are invited to an interview.
-After the interview process the Head Boy and Girl decide who to appoint.
+The Head Boy and Head Girl for each house review the applications alongside the Heads of House and all the applicants are invited to an interview.
+After the interview process, the Heads of House and Head Boy and Girl decide who to appoint.
 The Ambassadors are appointed for a one year term but they can reapply the following year.

-There are many benefits to becoming an Ambassador.
-Pupils enjoy being able to express their views on the Student Council, represent the school at events, meet visitors and observe lessons.
-The role enhances their CV and helps them to develop their communication skills and confidence levels.
+There are many benefits to aspiring to have a leadership role within the wider school community.
+Pupils enjoy being able to express their views to staff and peers alike, represent the school at events, meet visitors and be active role models for their peers.
+All of the roles enhance their CV’s, further education applications and helps them to develop their communication skills and confidence levels.